Scottsdale, Tasmania - Country Charm and the Gateway to the North-East

 Entry to the estate is free for most of the year, with a gate fee only applying during the peak flowering festival period.
 Whether in full bloom or resting between seasons, Bridestowe remains a magical stop near Scottsdale.

-Lilydale Falls is a charming waterfall near the town of Lilydale in northern Tasmania.
+Lilydale Falls is a charming waterfall near the town of Lilydale in north-east Tasmania.
 It is surrounded by lush bushland and tall eucalypt trees, and the easy walking track meanders through a peaceful forest to a scenic cascade, making it a perfect spot for a short nature walk.
+Lilydale Falls is a pair of waterfalls formed as the Second River cascades over rocks.
+They are located in the Lilydale Falls Reserve.

 Mt Paris Dam